BADARRASHEED/PhishSim/README.md

 # PhishSim 🛡️

-**PhishSim** is a web-based phishing simulation and awareness training platform designed to improve cybersecurity readiness in UK-based small to medium-sized organizations.
-Developed as part of an MSc Cybersecurity project at the University of Greenwich, PhishSim provides localized, customizable simulations in a safe and ethical environment.
+**PhishSim** is a web-based phishing simulation and cybersecurity awareness training platform developed as a freelance solution for UK-based small to medium-sized organizations.
+It delivers localized, customizable phishing simulations in a secure, ethical, and user-friendly environment to help organizations strengthen their human firewall.

 ## 🌐 Features